 - Under the principle of Strict Liability, players are solely responsible for any prohibited substance found in their system whether there was an intention to cheat or not.

-A copy of the current Prohibited List, which came into effect on 1 January 2017, can be found below.
-A summary of the changes from 2016 is also provided
+A copy of the current Prohibited List, which came into effect on 1 January 2023, can be found below.

 Advice on Supplements